zuhlke/ah-poc-papi-springboot-archetype/ux-interview-results.md

     clear to users that they can extend this class.
   - Add more methods to the SpringHttpClient, such as sending requests with bodies and headers too.
+  - Provide an example usage of the RestClient in the source code.

 - Documentation
   - Provide a markdown user guide for the template, which includes code snippets.